“Breathing Freely Without A Care. Now You’ve Entered The Genius Lair.”

 believe in violence at all, it goes against my core beliefs but I believe in

 the strength to protect.
 I’m like a human stun gun.
 Using my energy.
+Now i cant fight a significant cage fighter or Navy Seal or anything but the average street thug?
+No problem.

-Some of the community
+One of the community

 pillars said to me recently you

-know, I think you single handedly transformed our town.
-I took it
+know, you single handedly transformed our town.

 upon myself to drive them out of town.
 Luckily, I survived that